 Minimally Invasive Methods

 Doctors are using two new procedures to treat compression fractures-vertebroplasty and kyphoplasty.
-Vertebroplasty is a method of injecting special cement inside the broken vertebral body.
+Vertebroplasty is a method of injecting special cement into the broken vertebral body.
 It is mainly used to ease pain and improve the strength of the vertebral body.

 Kyphoplasty provides the additional benefit of restoring some or all of the normal height of the vertebral body.
 Doctors slide a tube with a deflated balloon inside the broken bone.
 The balloon is inflated to help restore the height of the broken vertebra.
 Bone cement is injected into the cavity formed by the balloon to hold the vertebra at its corrected height.

 In some cases, an operation to stabilize the fractured vertebra can be performed through an incision in the back.
 This type of posterior approach allows the surgeon to use metal screws and metal rods to hold the vertebrae in the correct alignment while the fractured vertebrae heal.
-The posterior approach is particularly useful when there is not a great deal of pressure on the spinal cord, and the goal is to prevent the fractured vertebra from collapsing further.

 By combining these methods, our surgical team ensures the best possible outcomes for patients suffering from severe spinal compression fractures.

 Surgery to fix most spinal compression is rarely needed.
 With vertebral fractures, surgery or internal fixation is only considered if there is evidence of sudden and serious instability of the spine.
 For instance, if the fracture leads to a loss of 50% of the vertebral body’s height, surgery might be necessary to prevent more serious damage to the spinal nerves.
-By combining these approaches and criteria, we ensure that surgical intervention is only employed when absolutely necessary to protect your spinal health.
+By combining these approaches and criteria, we ensure that surgical intervention is only employed when necessary to protect your spinal health.

-Complications
+Compression Fractures Complications

 Like all surgical procedures, operations on the spine may have complications.
 Because the surgeon operates around the spinal cord and nerves, back operations are always considered extremely delicate and potentially dangerous.
 You should take the time to review the risks associated with spine surgery with your doctor.
 Make sure you are comfortable with both the risks and the benefits of the procedure planned for your treatment.